PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Introduction

-Various literal works focus on the data anonymization \cite{li2010closeness,mohaisen2013dynamix} to protect the identity of the data owners, but the de-anonymization \cite{danezis2013you,farenzena2010person} is its powerful countermeasure, and it cannot provably guarantee individual privacy.
-In this paper, we focus on the more substantial aspect of the privacy implications in the third-party data analysis -- the confidentiality of the data itself.
-We investigate the privacy preserving data analysis problem in which a third-party aggregator wants to perform data analysis on the dynamically changing private dataset, where the participants of data analysis changes along time.
-To enable this without privacy concerns, it is desirable to have a data analysis tool which can provably guarantee the data privacy but does not bring distortion to the analysis result such that the aggregator will get the most utility out of it.
-Various types of solutions based on different techniques are proposed to support such privacy preserving computation (secure multi-party computation, functional encryption, perturbation \textit{etc.}, all reviewed in Section \ref{section:related}), but we have the following design goals to make our scheme applicable in a realistic environment, and most of existing solutions fail to survive because they violate one or more goals.
+Various previous works focus on the data anonymization \cite{li2010closeness,mohaisen2013dynamix} to protect the identities of the data owners, but the de-anonymization \cite{danezis2013you,farenzena2010person} is its powerful countermeasure, and it cannot provably guarantee individual privacy.
+In this paper, we focus on a more substantial aspect of privacy implications in the third-party data analysis -- the confidentiality of the data itself.
+We investigate the privacy preserving data analysis problem in which a third-party aggregator wants to perform data analysis on a private dataset generated by any subgroup of total users in the system, where the total users in the system may change dynamically.
+To enable this without privacy concerns, it is desirable to have a data analysis tool which can provably guarantee the data privacy without bringing distortion to the analysis result such that the aggregator will get the most utility out of it.
+Various types of solutions based on different techniques are proposed to support such privacy preserving computation (secure multi-party computation, functional encryption, perturbation \textit{etc.}, all reviewed in Section \ref{section:related}), but we have the following design goals to make our scheme applicable in a realistic environment, and most of existing solutions fail to achieve one or more goals.